J-CF-Leung/Study_Vault/Chemistry/IB Chemistry/Symmetry in molecules.md

 - However, the _symmetry operations can change the orientations of electron orbitals_
 	- They can remain unchanged, i.e. they are _symmetric_ w.r.t. the operation
 	- They can be reversed, i.e. _antisymmetric_ w.r.t. the operation
-	- Or they can be _moved_, transforming into _orbitals on other atoms_
+	- Or they can be moved. _transforming_ into orbitals on other atoms

 - The _ways in which orbitals_ (characterised by functions) _transform_ are listed as _representations_ of a group
+- A representation is denoted $\Gamma$

 - Example for finding a representation: _atomic orbitals_ of _oxygen in water_
 	- Group, $C_{2v}$, with operations $E$, $C_2^z$, $\sigma^{xz}$, $\sigma^{yz}$